What is a noun?

 He is looking for work.

-When use to indicate the master piece of some writer or singer, it is used in plural form.
+When used to indicate the masterpiece of some writer or singer, it is used in plural form.

 Example